BananaJeanss/slack.fm/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request.
 For major changes, open an issue first to discuss what you’d like to change.

+For further information on contributing, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.